Kristie Phillips: Senior career

 As Phillips moved into the senior ranks in 1987, she appeared to be on track for the Seoul Olympics.
 Since December 1985 she had been training and competing with a navicular fracture of the wrist.
 Speaking about her injury, the fifteen year old Phillips said, "I knew if I was going to keep training, I'd have to work with some pain[...]Sometimes it's not so bad.
 Sometimes it's unbearable.
 But it's not that big of a deal anymore.
 I wear a brace."
 She won the 1987 national championships, but this was to be her only senior all-around title.

 During the 1987 Pan Am Games Phillips fell off the balance beam, placing second behind Sabrina Mar in the all around competition.
 She also won a gold on the floor exercise, and a bronze medal in the vault.

 She placed first all-around at the USA vs. USSR dual meet, and won her second American Cup.
 Phillips was also nominated for the 1987 James E. Sullivan Award.

 However, Phillips' Olympic ambitions were derailed when she placed 45th all around at the 1987 World Championships.
 Marta Karolyi told USA Today in 1987 that Phillips "has had some problems with her weight, mostly because her heredity is not the best.
 Her mother is quite heavy".
 National team coach Greg Marsden speculated that Phillips may not have been well prepared for the Worlds: "Kristie was wholly not prepared.
 She wasn't physically prepared.
 I had calls from her mother complaining Bela was not preparing her and what could she do[...] at the world championships, I sat in a room with Kristie and she cried because she had given her heart and soul for two years, helped him maintain his reputation and media exposure and now he had abandoned her."

 In 1988, Phillips returned to the Karolyis.
 She placed 9th at the U.S. Nationals that spring.

 At the 1988 Olympic Trials, she moved up one place to 8th and was named as the second alternate to the U.S. Olympic team.
 She trained with the squad in America, but did not travel with them to Seoul.
 During the trials, she said: "Being told I'm a has-been forced my confidence to sink really fast [...]
 It's really hard to build that back up."
+She later said, "The reason I didn't make it was all politics," and that she thought it was wrong that the media had spoken of her as being overweight and constantly asked her how much she weighed when she was going through puberty.
+She also described eating very little food despite training 40 hours a week.